chandler14362/BinaryRecords/README.md

 Backwards compatibility is something some people care about so I think it's worth jotting down just for the future.
 The backwards compatibility is first iteration, it can probably be optimized.

 Current design limitations: Field count is capped at 65,535.
 I think this pretty fair.
 Yes, it's not very future proof.
-I have never worked in the industry before so I hold a bit of ignornance.
+I have never worked in the industry before so I hold a bit of ignorance.
 If someone can give me a reason why it should be increased I will gladly change it.
 Max field size is capped at 18,446,744 terabytes, I think this is beyond fair.

 Current plans for the versioning architecture:

-The versioning architecure is designed to allow for a pre-calculated header size.
+The versioning architecture is designed to allow for a calculable header size.
 This allows for maximum-performance in both serialization and deserialization.

 version header:
 guid typeVersion